Site icon Survival Dispatch

 Thankfully the redundancy in my BOB meant that I had iodine tablets with me to purify the water.
 I dropped a few in the bottle, and put it back in my pack.
 It would have to sit for 30 minutes before it would be ready to drink.

 While we were at the pond, I decided to do some passive fishing.
-I pulled out the gill net and had the boys stretch it out.
+I pulled out the gill net and had the kids stretch it out.
 I knew the gill net was not ideal for still water, but it would have to do.
 We needed protein.
 I attached floats at the top and weights at the bottom, tied one end to the shore, and cast the other end out into the water.

 It appeared to be floating upright, so we headed back to what would become our camp.
 In the cedar grove we found a flat spot with two trees about 10 feet apart.
 After a short break, we started collecting poles for our shelter.
 I used two ridge poles with one on each side of the trees so there would be an opening for smoke to leave our shelter.
 Thankfully I was able to wedge them into the branches, and had to use no cordage at all.

-The boys kept bringing me dead cedar poles that had fallen naturally.
+The kids kept bringing me dead cedar poles that had fallen naturally.
 As they brought them up, I would cut them to length and place them diagonally against the ridge poles.
 This gave us an A-frame design that would have enough room for the three of us and a small fire in the center.

 Admittedly, they did most of the heavily lifting as I am not as young and nimble as I used to be.
 Their work ethic was impressive as they scoured the forest for the poles we needed, barely taking any breaks at all.

 The water was ready to drink, so I insisted that they get hydrated.
-It was only 9am and the boys were already asking for snacks.
+It was only 9am and the kids were already asking for snacks.
 I explained that in a normal survival scenario we would just have to go hungry.
 Thankfully I had brought along some preserved survival foods to teach them about food rationing and preservation.
 They nibbled on hard tack and deer jerky wondering why I was not eating.

 I explained that my body naturally goes into starvation mode during these challenges, and that I likely would not need to eat until that evening or the following day.
-Over the course of the challenge, I only consumed about 100 calories while the boys had closer to 1000 per person.
+Over the course of the challenge, I only consumed about 100 calories while the kids had closer to 1000 per person.
 We also had pemmican and granola with us for snacking, and rice with beans for dinner if we did not find anything else.

 Procuring Food and Flame